MESASADC/docker-msatlib/README.md

 ## main
 Scripts and files used to build and run the Docker image

-First and foremost, create *build_run_env_nogit.sh* which defines some mandatory environment variables.
-This file is *sourced* by the *build* and *run* script.
-It may contain login credentials therefore it is excluded from the Git repo.

 The user (e.g. eouser) who builds and runs the docker image must have 'docker' as one of his supplementary group, i.e.
 ```
   sudo usermod -a -G docker eouser